 Each student is expected to address a total of five public health competencies during their Applied Practice Experience.
-Three of these five are required of all students and are listed in the table below.
-Each student is required to select an additional two competencies from among the list of MPH Foundational Competencies and General Concentration Competencies.
-Please reference the example found at the end of this document and complete the table below by adding your selected competencies.
+Two of these five are required of all students and are listed in the table below.
+Each student is required to select 3 additional competencies from the list of Foundational Public Health and General Concentration Competencies.
+At least three of the five competencies must foundational.

-Competency Specific Competency

-1 FC19.
+Competency Specific Competency 1 GC1.
+Propose a program evaluation, systematic review, or research study to address a public health issue.
+Type: General Concentration 2 FC19.
 Communicate audience-appropriate public health content, both in writing and through oral presentation.

-Type: Foundational

-2 FC21.
-Perform effectively on interprofessional teams.

-2 Type: Foundational

-3 GC1.
-Propose a program evaluation, systematic review, or research study to address a public health issue.

-Type: General Concentration

-4

-Student Selected Type:

-5

-Student

-Selected Type:
+Type: Foundational 3 Student Selected FC#.
+Type: Foundational 4 Student Selected FC#.
+Type: Foundational 5 Student Selected FC# or GC# Type: Foundational or General Concentration